Hipnosis183/hipnosis183.github.io/_posts/2020-12-28-an-overlook-on-jvs-io-emulation-and-implementation.md

 <br>

-The first has a `Windows XP Embedded` install, a Type X *loader/launcher* and a *virtual image disk* with the game data.
+The first has a **Windows XP Embedded** install, a Type X **loader/launcher** and a **virtual image disk** with the game data:

 <br>

 ![](/assets/images/posts/an-overlook-on-jvs-io-emulation-and-implementation/01.png){: .center-image }

 {: .center-text }
-The root of the **C:** partition, the **TypeXsys** folder contents and last the encrypted disk image inside the **data** folder with the game data.
-Also, **yes.txt**.
+The root of the `C:` partition, the `TypeXsys` folder contents and last the encrypted disk image inside the `data` folder with the game data.
+Also, `yes.txt`.

 <br>

 The loader does hardware checks (dongle, disk drive, partitions) and if everything is okay, a key is retrieved, which decrypts the image file, thus being able to run the game.
 Once the game is executed, it checks for a valid **JVS I/O device** in the **COM2 port**.
-If present, the game continues normally reaching full execution, and if not, the *I/O board error* will show up.
+If present, the game continues normally reaching full execution, and if not, the *'I/O board error'* will show up.

 <br>